 Prescription lenses, bifocals and progressive lenses are covered.
-You can also choose safety lenses or sports protection lenses, as well as UV-protective, light adaptive lenses (such as Transitions) and polycarbonate lenses if you need them.
+You can also choose safety lenses or sports protection lenses, as well as UV-protective, photochromic lenses (such as Transitions) and polycarbonate lenses.

 All prescriptions can be accommodated, and some plans may cover non-corrective lenses — especially if a medical condition is causing light sensitivity.
 Styles specifically designed for sports protection are also an option.

 Today’s eyeglass and sunglass frames are available in a wide variety of materials, styles and colors to suit everyone’s unique face shape, sense of fashion and budget.

-Toric lenses, which correct for astigmatism, and bifocal or multifocal contacts, are an option for those who have both near and distance prescriptions.
+Toric lenses, which correct for astigmatism, and bifocal or multifocal contacts are an option if you have presbyopia.